 Spring (while registered for English 499)

-Early April Write your introduction, complete your revisions, and finish all textual apparatuses (footnotes, works cited, table of contents, images, charts, etc.).
+Early April: Write your introduction, complete your revisions, and finish all textual apparatuses (footnotes, works cited, table of contents, images, charts, etc.).

-Mid-April Submit your finished thesis to your advisor and your second reader
+Mid-April: Submit your finished thesis to your advisor and your second reader.

-Last day of classes: Submit to the Honors Director your finished thesis, with any minor revisions (typos, formatting, etc.) requested by your advisor and/or your second reader.
+Last day of classes: Submit to the Honors Director your finished thesis, with any minor revisions (copyedits, formatting adjustments, etc.) requested by your advisor and/or your second reader.

-Checklist for the Final Draft
+Checklist for the Final Draft of Your Thesis

 All finished versions of Honors Theses should:

-(1) be clean, unmarked copies;
+(1) Be clean, unmarked copies;

-(2) be laser printed on acid-free 8 ½ x 11 paper;
+(2) Be laser printed on acid-free 8 ½ x 11 paper;